RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 <!-- Typically, function-level profiling should be attempted first as it has a greater signal-to-noise ratio and is often significantly cheaper to perform. -->

 <!-- We will be covering -->
-In this course we will cover the usage of the line-level profiler `line_profiler`.
+Later in this course we will cover the usage of the line-level profiler `line_profiler`.

 ::::::::::::::::::::::::::::::::::::: callout